ULTIMATE Split-Ends Guide; Types, Causes, and BEST Treatments

 If you color your hair often, Olaplex hair treatment deserves a place in your top three best hair products.

 Olaplex is a science-backed, colorist-approved restorative treatment that must be applied on wet hair (before shampooing or conditioning).

-You can also mix it with your hair dye for an extra level of protection.
+You can also mix it with your hair dye for extra protection.

 I use it as part of my hair-washing routine with excellent results.

 Heavily colored or overly damaged hair from chemical treatments such as highlights and color treatments require frequent deep nourishing.